vkostyanetsky/RCloneAbuser/README.md

 ## How I have to write the config file?

 There is a pair of paths per line, separated by colon.
 First one is a folder whose content must be synced.
-The second one is the folder the first one needs to be synced with.
+The second is the folder the first one needs to be synced with.

 ## How does it work with rclone?